22 Sep ELS profiled in Business Monthly

 “And that, by far, is the fastest-growing sector of the building community,” Hansen said.

-Essentially, the logs are made of two slabs of concrete which sandwich a slab of insulation, forming a log about 6 inches thick.
+Essentially, the logs are made of two slabs of concrete that sandwich a slab of insulation, forming a log about 6 inches thick.
 The sandwich is held together by pencil-sized fiberglass spikes, chosen because they don’t conduct heat.
 They’re chinked with the same kind of rubber synthetic used in conventional log homes, and reinforcing steel helps hold the structures together.

 Though they weigh 100 pounds a linear foot, the logs actually go up in a quarter of the time it takes to put together a conventional log home, Hansen said.
 That’s because all the pieces are already made to fit before they’re transported and erected on site, Morgenstern said.